defog-ai/bq-queries/README.md

 - How many pageviews from Forums?
 - How many pageviews from Direct?
 - How many pageviews from Other sources?
+- What was the average affluence index?
+- First time pageviews
+- First time sessions
+- Pageviews from users active in last day
+- Pageviews from users active in last week

 ### 2. Geography-based statistics for pageviews and users
 - Client Id